rutar-academic/rutar.org/content/writing/some-tricks-with-unix-pass.md

 Now, choose a subfolder to encrypt using the new key:
 {{ cli(command="pass init -p <no-auth-foldername> <no-auth-key-id>") }}
 Any password stored in this subfolder will not prompt you for authentication!
-This is useful for passwords which you may want to use in scripts, etc.
+This is useful for passwords which you may want to use in a non-interactive environment.

 ### Change the default timeout
 When you enter your password to unlock your GPG key associated with the password store, there is a delay before you are required to provide your password again.